openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/variables.rst

       For details on the process, see the :ref:`ref-classes-staging` class.

+   :term:`SSTATE_SIG_KEY`
+      When signing :ref:`shared state <overview-manual/concepts:setscene tasks
+      and shared state>` artifacts (when :term:`SSTATE_VERIFY_SIG` is set to "1"), the :term:`SSTATE_SIG_KEY` variable is the :wikipedia:`GPG
+      <GNU_Privacy_Guard>` key identifier used to sign them.

+      See :doc:`/security-manual/sstate-signing` in the Yocto Project Security Manual for more information.

+   :term:`SSTATE_SIG_PASSPHRASE`
+      When signing :ref:`shared state <overview-manual/concepts:setscene tasks
+      and shared state>` artifacts (when :term:`SSTATE_VERIFY_SIG` is set to "1"), the :term:`SSTATE_SIG_PASSPHRASE` variable is the passphrase used to protect the private key signing the artifacts.

+      See :doc:`/security-manual/sstate-signing` in the Yocto Project Security Manual for more information.

    :term:`SSTATE_SKIP_CREATION`
       The :term:`SSTATE_SKIP_CREATION` variable can be used to skip the creation of :ref:`shared state <overview-manual/concepts:shared state cache>`